-If you have a concern about the way a tax law applies to your personal tax affairs, you may want to ask for a private ruling.

-A private ruling will relate just to your situation.
-Write to the Tax Office describing your situation in detail and ask for advice.
-To do this, complete an Application for a private ruling for individuals (NAT 4106-3.2001).
-You should lodge your tax return by the due date, even if you are waiting for the reply to your private ruling.
+If you are concerned about the way a tax law applies to your personal tax affairs, you can ask for a private ruling by completing an Application for a private ruling for individuals (NAT 4106-3.2001), available on our website at www.ato.gov.au You should lodge your tax return by the due date, even if you are waiting for the reply to your application.
 You may need to request an amendment to your tax return once you have received the private ruling.

-The Tax Office publishes on its website all private rulings issued.
-What we publish will not contain anything which could identify you.
+We publish all private rulings on our website.
+What we publish will not contain anything that could identify you.